tobey0x/HNGi13-Zero/README.md

-# Stage One task for HNGi13
+# Stage Zero task for HNGi13

 Zero is a single API endpoint that fetches Cat fact along with my details.